ChrisTutorials/GameComposition/docs/FRAMEWORK_BOUNDARIES_GAMECOMPOSITION_VS_GAMEUSERSESSIONS.md

 ## Dependency direction

-Recommended direction:
+Required direction:

-- `GameComposition.Core` **references** `PlayerSessions.Core` (identity types; namespaces are `GameUserSessions.*`)
+- `GameComposition.Core` does **not** reference `GameUserSessions.Core`.
-- `PlayerSessions.Core` does **not** reference GameComposition
+- `GameUserSessions.Core` does **not** reference `GameComposition.Core`.
+- Any dependency between the two must exist only in:
+  - dedicated `*.Integration.*` projects
+  - dedicated `*.Integrations.*.Tests` suites
+  - engine adapters (Godot/Unity) that stitch together the two domains at the application boundary

-This keeps identity/session domain clean and prevents DI concerns from bleeding upward.
+This keeps identity/session domain clean, prevents cyclic coupling, and ensures each Core library remains usable in isolation.

 ---

 ## Distribution guidance (DLL vs NuGet)

+- If identity is shared via a third package:
+  - DLL distribution: ship `GameComposition.Core.dll` + `*.Primitives.dll` (and optionally `GameUserSessions.Core.dll` if the host uses it).
+  - NuGet distribution: `GameComposition.Core` should depend only on the shared primitives package.
+- If identity is mapped in integrations:
-- DLL distribution: ship both `GameComposition.Core.dll` and `PlayerSessions.Core.dll` together.
+  - DLL distribution: ship `GameComposition.Core.dll` and keep any `GameUserSessions` artifacts as host/integration dependencies.
-- NuGet distribution: `GameComposition.Core` package will bring `PlayerSessions.Core` as a dependency.
+  - NuGet distribution: avoid expressing a hard dependency between cores; integrations may bring both.

 ---